OluOgundare/probability-bingo/README.md

 5. Conclusion: Summarizes the findings and implications for strategy in probability-based bingo games.

 ## Acknowledgements
 This report is a product of collaboration within the Operations Research and Informational Engineering Department at Cornell University.
 The authors express gratitude for the guidance and support received throughout the project.
-Final product received an A.
+Final product received an A. <br>
 [Read the full report here](https://drive.google.com/file/d/13wmMNELudqDmzZL0l-1teYHXZIX7tvFW/view?usp=sharing)

 ## Contributors